 - You must take as many timed and simulated practice tests as possible.
-This will give you an idea of the real test, improve the way you manage your test timings and increase your chances of achieving a great THEA score.
+This will give you an idea of the real test, improve the way you manage your test timings and increase your chances of achieving a great score.

 - In the THEA Quick test, the score in the essay section greatly determines if you will pass the entire Writing test or not.
 Hence, if you are taking the Quick test, it is wise to spend more time on the Essay section and focus on improving your writing skills.

 - You could get your essays evaluated by at-least 2 scorers (your English teachers or experienced English tutors, writers etc.).
-Also, remember to use the actual THEA score calculation methodology to determine your essay scores.
+Also, remember to use the actual score calculation methodology to determine your essay scores.
 Finally, you may get tips and feedback from your essay scorers on how to improve your writing skills.

 Thus far, we have discussed the significance of the scores and how they are calculated.
 We have also recommended certain key tips to follow to improve your score.
 Hence, we hope this article helps in your preparation efforts.
 For more details on test prep resources, strategies and tips, you may visit the official THEA website - www.thea.nesinc.com.